Great Black Swamp: Preventing pollution

-The USDA and NRCS utilize a voluntary Edge-of-Field Monitoring network across northwest Ohio's 4.5 million-acre Maumee River watershed to measure and manage phosphorus runoff.
-Installed at field edges, the equipment analyzes water from tile drains and surface runoff to quantify nutrient loss.
-This helps farmers optimize fertilizer timing and placement.
-This data allows participating farmers to make better-informed decisions that maximize yields and conserve resources.
-The network provides essential validation data for scientists to refine numerical models, ensuring conservation practices protect future water quality and farmland.
+The USDA and NRCS utilize a voluntary Edge-of-Field Monitoring network across northwest Ohio's 4.5-million-acre (1.8 million ha) Maumee watershed.
+Installed at field edges, the equipment analyzes water from tile drains and surface runoff to measure nutrient loss.

 The Ohio Department of Natural Resources (Ohio DNR), USDA, and NRCS assist farmers with windbreaks and other soil conservation methods to prevent wind erosion, thereby improving stream water quality.
-Government agencies and farming communities work to mitigate the loss of productive soil, recognizing each lost ton as a financial loss for farms and a significant loss of essential nutrients (a ton of optimal soil contains 2 lbs of nitrogen, 9 lbs of phosphorus, and 31 lbs of potassium).
+Erosion creates financial and nutrient losses for farmers, with one ton of valuable optimal soil containing 2 lb of nitrogen, 9 lb of phosphorus, and 31 lb of potassium.
+Within 50 to 75 years, Ohio's muck farms will lose most of their original wetland soil to decomposition and wind.